Ravn-Tech/HyperTag/README.md

 `$ pip install hypertag`

 ## Quickstart
 HyperTag offers a slick CLI but more importantly it creates a directory called ```HyperTagFS``` which is a file system based representation of your files and tags using symbolic links and directories.
-HyperTag recognizes a multitude of file types and groups them automatically together into folders, which can be found in ```HyperTagFS```.
+HyperTag also recognizes a multitude of file types and groups them automatically together into folders (e.g. Images, Documents, Source Code), which can be found in ```HyperTagFS```.

 ## CLI Functions